skupperproject/refdog/input/resources/overview.md

 - [Listener](listener.html): Binds a local connection endpoint to connectors in remote sites
 - [Connector](connector.html): Binds a local workload to listeners in remote sites

-A site is a central concept in Skupper, representing a location on the network where part of your application is running.
+These are the main resources you typically work with.
+The other resources are for less common situations.

 The Site resource functions as the foundational building block for your network, carrying all the necessary configuration for that specific location.
 You can think of it as the starting point for setting up your application network.

-A link is a secure communication channel that joins two Skupper sites.
+The Link resource configures a secure communication channel that joins two sites to form a network.
-Links are the backbone of a Skupper network, providing connectivity for distributed applications to communicate across geographical boundaries and various platforms.

 Listeners and connectors are how you expose services on Skupper networks.
 They work in tandem to bind client connection endpoints to